A new cruise offering from Smithsonian Journeys and PONANT

 Overview

 Step into antiquity as you cruise all the way around Sicily, discovering the extraordinary ruins of cities that flourished in the Greco-Roman era.
-On a voyage that begins and ends in Malta’s walled capital, explore numerous World Heritage sites, including the ancient Greek cities of Agrigento and Syracuse, the baroque town of Noto, and gem-like Ortigia.
+On a voyage that begins and ends in Malta’s walled capital and includes a visit to the Phoenician capital of Carthage (2025 departures), explore numerous World Heritage sites, including the ancient Greek cities of Agrigento and Syracuse, the baroque town of Noto, and gem-like Ortigia.
 Sample local wines on the slopes of Mount Etna and on the island of Lipari, and enjoy a range of excursions to choose from along the way.

 The Smithsonian Journeys / PONANTExperience: Each cruise will be accompanied by two Smithsonian Journeys Experts.
 An excursion or activity is included in each port of call.
 You may have a choice of excursions in many ports, so that you can delve more deeply into subjects that interest you.